DevExpress/devextreme-demos/JSDemos/Demos/Tooltip/Overview/jQuery/description.md

-The Tooltip component displays a tooltip near an element on the page.
+The Tooltip component can display a tooltip for an element on the page.
 To bind the Tooltip to an element, use the [target](/Documentation/ApiReference/UI_Components/dxTooltip/Configuration/#target) property.

 ## Show and Hide the Tooltip